-However, the new equilibrium point $Q'0$ is reached in the liquidity trap, where no further increase in private investment can be applied due to the zero lower bound.
-It seems to be obvious that the labor market reforms had a positive effect on employment and GDP up to this point.
+new equilibrium point Q'0 is reached in the liquidity trap, where no further increase in private investment can be applied due to the zero lower bound.
+It seems to be obvious that the RDL has a positive effect on GDP and, hence, employment up to this point.